jasonfeiwang/Anomaly-Detectors/doc/Data_Pipeline.md

 * Challenges in data pipeline creation:

-### Provide some additional insight to the data in the form of statistical or graphical
+### Provide some additional insight to the data in the form of statistical or graphical analysis

 For the analysis below, we will be using the cleaned version of data where we added columns for unique identifier and calculated fields for total charges and total energy rate.